-An exemption exists if the law explicitly states the rules don’t apply to a person or circumstance.
-For example, let’s focus on road speed limits, which apply to automobiles on the road.
-Ambulances would be considered exempt from the speed limit if their lights were flashing, assumptively rushing to help someone in need.
-Even if an ambulance was going 30 miles per hour over the speed limit, they wouldn’t be pulled over or subject to any legal penalties.
-Therefore, ambulances are exempt from road speed limit laws.
+An exemption exists when the law explicitly says the rules don’t apply to a particular person, product, or situation.
+For example, road speed limits apply to automobiles on the road.
+An ambulance may be exempt from the speed limit when its lights are flashing and it’s responding to an emergency.
+Even if it’s traveling 30 miles per hour over the posted limit, it generally wouldn’t be pulled over or penalized for speeding because the law provides an explicit exception.
+In that situation, the ambulance is exempt from the speed limit.

 Bringing it back to finance, Treasury bonds are considered exempt securities.
-If you’ve studied for the SIE, Series 6, or Series 7, you probably remember this aspect of securities laws*.
-Treasury bonds are securities; investors purchase them with the assumption of return and can potentially lose money on them.
-However, securities laws exempt them from registration, both at the federal and state level (we’ll learn more about this later).
-This allows the Department of the Treasury to sell Treasury bonds without filing disclosure paperwork with the SEC.
+If you’ve studied for the SIE, Series 6, or Series 7, you may remember this point from securities laws*.
+Treasury bonds are securities: investors buy them expecting a return, and they can potentially lose money on them.
+Even so, securities laws exempt them from registration at both the federal and state level (we’ll cover this in more detail later).
+This exemption allows the Department of the Treasury to sell Treasury bonds without filing disclosure paperwork with the SEC.

-*If this is the first you’re hearing about Treasury securities being exempt from registration, don’t worry about it!
-We’ll learn more about the specifics later in this material.
-Additionally, the Series 63 seldom asks questions about the characteristics of securities.
+*If this is the first time you’re hearing that Treasury securities are exempt from registration, don’t worry about it.
+We’ll cover the specifics later in this material.
+Also, the Series 63 seldom asks questions about the characteristics of securities.

-An exclusion exists if the person or circumstance cited in the law is not subject to those rules.
-Or, another way of saying the law doesn’t apply, and therefore an exception exists.
-Let’s revisit speed limits again.
-If a cheetah was running down the road and breaking the speed limit, it obviously wouldn’t be subject to the law.
-The speed limit wouldn’t apply because they’re meant to regulate cars, trucks, and other road vehicles, not animals.
-Therefore, the cheetah is excluded from speed limit laws.
+Let’s use speed limits again.
+If a cheetah ran down the road faster than the posted speed limit, it obviously wouldn’t be subject to the law.
+Speed limits are meant to regulate cars, trucks, and other road vehicles - not animals.
+So, the cheetah is excluded from speed limit laws.

-Back to finance again; fixed annuities are considered excluded securities*.
-Fixed annuities are insurance products not subject to market value fluctuations, and consequently are not considered securities.
-Like Treasury bonds, they are not required to be registered or regulated.
-However, they avoid these rules for a different reason.
-Treasury bonds avoid securities laws because regulations explicitly state they are not subject to those rules, while fixed annuities avoid securities laws because they’re not considered securities.
+Back to finance: fixed annuities are considered excluded securities*.
+Fixed annuities are insurance products that aren’t subject to market value fluctuations, so they aren’t considered securities.
+Like Treasury bonds, they aren’t required to be registered or regulated under securities laws.
+The key difference is why:

-*All you need to know is a fixed annuity is an insurance product that is not subject to securities laws or regulations.
+*All you need to know is that a fixed annuity is an insurance product that isn’t subject to securities laws or regulations.

-As you make your way through the rest of this material, you’ll learn about various sets of regulations and rules.
-It’s important to know the law, but it’s also important to know when it doesn’t apply.
-Test questions could not only focus on the exceptions - exemptions and exclusions - but also the differences between the two.
+As you work through the rest of this material, you’ll see many sets of rules and regulations.
+You’ll want to know what the law requires - and when it doesn’t apply.
+Test questions may focus on exemptions and exclusions, and they may also test the difference between them.
 For example:

 All of the following securities are eligible for exemptions from registration, EXCEPT: